john-b-edwards/johnedwards/content/_resume.md

 ## Experiences

+### Manager of Data Science, Seattle Mariners
+#### 2024-Present

+I manage projects, mentor other data scientists, and develop machine learning models and tools for the Mariners baseball operations department.
+I also assist with player evaluation and acquisition, in the draft, trade discussions, and free agency.

 ### Lead Data Scientist, Pitching, Seattle Mariners
-#### 2024-Present
+#### 2024

-I lead the development of projects designed to help assist the Mariners in acquiring and developing pitchers, using Hawk-Eye and other data sources.
-I also assist with player evaluation and acquisiton, in the draft, trade discussions, and free agency.
+I led the development of projects designed to help assist the Mariners in acquiring and developing pitchers, using Hawk-Eye and other data sources.

 ### Analyst, Seattle Mariners
 #### 2020-2023